Battle of San Juan and Chorrillos

-The Battle of San Juan, also known as the Battle of San Juan and Chorrillos, was the first of two battles in the Lima Campaign during the War of the Pacific, and was fought on 13 January 1881.
+The Battle of San Juan and Chorrillos was the first of two main battles in the Lima campaign during the War of the Pacific, and was fought on 13 January 1881.
 This battle is really a group of smaller, yet fierce confrontations at the defensive strongholds of Villa, Chorrillos, Santiago de Surco, San Juan de Miraflores, Santa Teresa and Morro Solar.
 The Chilean army led by Gen. Manuel Baquedano inflicted a harsh defeat on the Peruvian army commanded by the Supreme Chief Nicolás de Piérola.
 The Chilean triumph eliminated the first defensive line guarding Lima, and almost obliterated the Peruvian army defending it.

 At the end of the battle, the town of Chorrillos was burnt to the ground by the Chilean army trying to eradicate the Peruvian defenders garrisoned there.
 During the night, civilian abuses were committed by drunk soldiers.

-Despite this result, another battle had to be fought, at Miraflores two days later, before the Chilean army could enter the Peruvian capital city of Lima.
+Despite this result, another battle had to be fought, at Miraflores two days later, before the Chilean army could enter the Peruvian capital city of Lima and occupied it.